turbot/tailpipe-plugin-aws/docs/index.md

 Tailpipe can use profiles that use [aws-vault](https://github.com/99designs/aws-vault) via the `credential_process`. aws-vault can even be used when using AssumeRole Credentials with MFA (you must authenticate/re-authenticate outside of Tailpipe whenever your credentials expire if you are using MFA).

 When authenticating with temporary credentials, like using an access key pair with aws-vault, some IAM and STS APIs may be restricted.
-You can avoid creating a temporary session with the `--no-session` option (e.g., `aws-vault exec my_profile --no-session -- tailpipe query "select name from aws_iam_user;"`).
+You can avoid creating a temporary session with the `--no-session` option (e.g., `aws-vault exec my_profile --no-session -- tailpipe collect aws_cloudtrail_log"`).
 For more information, please see [aws-vault Temporary credentials limitations with STS, IAM
 ](https://github.com/99designs/aws-vault/blob/master/USAGE.md#temporary-credentials-limitations-with-sts-iam).

 #### aws credential file: